What is ASC 944? A Guide to Short-Term Contracts

 Transparency is key when it comes to financial reporting, and short-duration contracts are no exception.
 Let's break down the disclosure requirements outlined in ASC 944.

-Claims Development Information
+Reporting on Claims Development

 ASC 944 requires a structured approach to reporting claims development.
 This information helps stakeholders understand how claims mature over time, providing insights into an insurer's profitability and reserving practices.
 You'll need to present this data for up to 10 years, with a focus on the most recent reporting period.
 This long-term view allows for a thorough analysis of trends and the insurer's performance.

-Reporting Incurred and Paid Claims
+How to Report Incurred vs. Paid Claims

 When reporting on incurred and paid claims, clarity is essential.
 ASC 944 mandates that you disclose this information separately, providing further details about claim activity for both the current and prior accident years.
 This detailed breakdown ensures that anyone reviewing your financials can easily understand your company's liabilities and cash flow.